o8vm/aiv/README.md

 - **Pipe-friendly interface** that works with any Unix tool
 - **Flexible input handling** supporting files, globs, and stdin
 - **Real-time conversation management** with persistent state
+- **Token-efficient context storage** - when only `-c` option is used without a prompt and normal stdin, context is saved to conversation file without making API requests

 ## Installation